 Before you finalize your calculations for Total Cost of Ownership on AWS each month, make sure that you’ve considered data transfer costs.
 Here are 10 of the top facts that you need to know before you get started using cloud services.

-1. Data transfer fees can be higher than you think
+1. AWS Data transfer pricing can be higher than you think

 While many businesses focus on computing and storage requirements, data transfer can be a hefty portion of your monthly outgoings on the cloud.
 If you don’t consider these at the outset, you might find yourself with a nasty surprise when the invoice rolls in.